-Annex H would apply to all newly construction playgrounds which are designed for children 18 months to 12 years old.
+Annex H would apply to all new construction playgrounds, which are designed for children 18 months to 12 years old.
 These play spaces can be located in a variety of different settings including schools, parks, institutions, private resorts and other areas of public use.

-It can also apply to existing play areas where a renovation and/or retrofit occurs.
+It can also apply to existing play areas where a renovation and/or retrofit occur.

 What is a Play Component?

-Elevated play components are play elements which are part of the structure and placed on platform decks.
+Elevated play components are playing elements, which are part of the structure and placed on platform decks.

 Transfer systems are composed of two elements: